flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I know which list item is clicked on?

 In Xamarin.Forms, the ListView has a method to find out which item was clicked `ItemTapped`.
-There are many other techniques you may have used such as checking when `SelectedItem` or adding an `EventToCommand` behavior changes.
+There are many other techniques you might have used such as checking when `SelectedItem` or adding an `EventToCommand` behavior changes.

 In Flutter, use the touch handling provided by the passed-in widgets.